 The levy is a government tax of 0.5%.
-All businesses operating in the UK will be required to pay the levy if they have a pay bill of more than £3 million per year.
-No employer is exempt including charities, colleges etc. The levy will be collected monthly and will be held in a virtual account.
+All businesses operating in the UK are required to pay the levy if they have a pay bill of more than £3 million per year.
+No employer is exempt including charities, colleges etc. The levy is collected monthly and held in a virtual account.
 The employer can earn back their levy by delivering apprenticeships.

 How is the apprenticeship levy calculated?

 It is 0.5% of your annual pay bill.
 This is based on gross pay and does not include NI and pension contributions and will be offset by a £15,000 allowance.